drupalprojects/invite/README.txt

 invite lifecycle.

 function hook_invite($op, $args) {
-  case 'prepare':
-    An invitation is about to be sent.
-    $args['invite']: An object passed by reference describing the parameters of the invitation.
-It consists of the properties inviter (a user object), email (the user to be invited), code (the registration code), and data (an array consisting of the invite subject and message text).

   case 'invite':
     An invitation has been successfully send.
     $args['inviter']: The user account object of the person who did the